BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Experimental Setup

-\paragraph{\textbf{SPARTA}} \cite{zhao2020sparta} computes the similarity between the non-contextualized word piece embeddings from BERT and the contextualized word piece embeddings for a given document.
-Due to the finite size of 30k non-contextualized embeddings, the similarity scores can be pre-computed for a given document, which results in a 30k dimensional sparse vector.
-As the original implementation is not publicly available, we re-implement the approach.
-We fine-tune a DistilBERT \cite{sanh2020distilbert} model on MSMARCO \cite{nguyen2016ms} and use sparse-vectors with 2,000 non-zero entries.
+\textbf{(\emph{ii}) Sparse Retrieval}: (\emph{a}) \textbf{DeepCT} \cite{10.1145/3397271.3401204} uses a bert-base-uncased model trained on MS MARCO to learn the term weight frequencies (tf).
+It generates a pseudo-document with keywords multiplied with the learnt term-frequencies.
+We use the original setup of Dai and Callan \cite{10.1145/3397271.3401204} in combination with BM25 with default Anserini parameters which we empirically found to perform better over the tuned MS MARCO parameters. (\emph{b}) \textbf{SPARTA} \cite{zhao-etal-2021-sparta} computes similarity scores between the non-contextualized query embeddings from BERT with the contextualized document embeddings.
+These scores can be pre-computed for a given document, which results in a 30k dimensional sparse vector.
+As the original implementation is not publicly available, we re-implemented the approach.
+We fine-tune a DistilBERT \cite{sanh2020distilbert} model on the MS MARCO dataset and use sparse-vectors with 2,000 non-zero entries. (\emph{c}) \textbf{DocT5query} \cite{nogueira2019doc2query} is a popular document expansion technique using a T5 (base) \cite{JMLR:v21:20-074} model trained on MS MARCO to generate synthetic queries and append them to the original document for lexical search.
+We replicate the setup of Nogueira and Lin \cite{nogueira2019doc2query} and generate 40 queries for each document and use BM25 with default Anserini parameters.